 The problem with DEI

-1. Introduction
+Introduction

 First, the definition of DEI.
 According to Merriam-Webster, DEI is an acronym for diversity, equity, and inclusion.
 It is defined as: “a set of values and related policies and practices focused on establishing a group culture of equitable and inclusive treatment and on attracting and retaining a diverse group of participants, including people who have historically been excluded or discriminated against.”
 Merriam-Webster

-Merriam-Webster goes this example: “Through our continued focus on diversity, equity and inclusion, we are increasing the number of female attorneys, people of color, and members of the LGBTQ+ community in the leadership pipeline,” quoting, Phillip G. Hampton, II, in The Madison-St. Clair (Illinois) Record.
+Merriam-Webster gives this example: “Through our continued focus on diversity, equity and inclusion, we are increasing the number of female attorneys, people of color, and members of the LGBTQ+ community in the leadership pipeline,” quoting, Phillip G. Hampton, II, in The Madison-St. Clair (Illinois) Record.

-Legally-speaking, there is no body of “DEI law.”
-There are no “DEI statutes” nor “DEI case law.”
-To the extent there is, it is scattered and of recent creation.
-That’s because “DEI” is a political invention.
 While there have been anti-discrimination laws since the 1964 Civil Rights Act, DEI initiatives are different.
 The 1964 Civil Rights Act outlawed discrimination in employment, public accommodations, and other public venues.
 DEI, on the other hand, is not anti-discrimination, it is pro-discrimination, in that it promotes discrimination in favor of certain marginalized groups that are perceived to be in need.

 Courts have an ethical and legal obligation to avoid political questions, in fact, it is known as the “political question doctrine.”
 According to the Legal Information Institute at Cornell Law School, the “political question doctrine is the rule that federal courts will refuse to hear a case if they find that it presents a political question.
 This doctrine refers to the idea that an issue is so politically charged that federal courts, which are typically viewed as the apolitical branch of government, should not hear the issue…” Although this definition specifies “federal” courts, most state courts adhere to the same principle.
 Cornell Law

-The 14th Amendment to the US Constitution contains what is known as the Equal Protection Clause: “No State shall … deny to any person within its jurisdiction the equal protection of the laws.”
+The 14th Amendment to the U.S. Constitution contains what is known as the Equal Protection Clause: “No State shall … deny to any person within its jurisdiction the equal protection of the laws.”
 US Constitution, emphasis added.

 Historically and legally, the equal protection clause has ensured that two individuals are treated the same by the government and the courts, regardless of race, ethnicity, sex, or gender etc.

-4. If courts implement DEI initiatives, it will lead to disparate and unfair outcomes
+3. If courts implement DEI initiatives, it will lead to disparate and unfair outcomes

 When a student enrolls in law school, they are taught the fundamentals of law.
 How to read, write, and think from a legal perspective.
 In other words, they are taught to “think like a lawyer.”
 This is because the law requires a certain type of thinking.
 Legal thinking is rational and unemotional.
 It is always fixated on two things, the “facts” and the “law.”

 This rigid adherence to the “facts” and “law” is vital because it helps ensure fair and impartial application of the law.
 All individuals are judged by the same standard, the facts of their case, and equal application of the law.
-Attorneys may differ on the “facts” or the “law,” but if legal analysis steps outside these two parameters, the law becomes much less predicable and runs the risk of become unfair and partial.
+Attorneys may differ on the “facts” or the “law,” but if legal analysis steps outside these two parameters, the law becomes much less predicable and runs the risk of become partial and unfair.

 The problem with DEI, put most simply, is that it runs afoul of the facts and the law and quickly becomes unpredictable.
 Who decides what type of diversity, equity or inclusion is favorable?
 Does “diversity” refer to racial, economic, or geographical diversity?
 Why one over the other?
 If racial diversity, is it african-americans, hispanic-americans, native-americans, asian-americans, or arab-americans, each group of which has faced some amount of historical discrimination?
 Why one over the other?
 What amount of “equity” is permissible and under what conditions?
 What amount of “inclusion?”
 Who decides what these terms mean and under what conditions?

-5. That the NMSC has seen fit to wade into a politically-charged issue like DEI speaks to its increasing political corruption.
+4. That the NMSC has seen fit to wade into a politically-charged issue like DEI speaks to its increasing political corruption.

 Leave a Comment